jtwebman/typejson/source/index.md

   "root": "customType"
 }
 ```
-TypeJSON is a flat structor where each property is a named type.
-The only requirement is that there is a root type defined state the type for the root object.
+TypeJSON is a flat structure where each property is a named type.
+The only requirement is that there is a root type defined.
 Names can't have `[`, `]`, `?`, or `|` in them.
 A name can have a `:` in them but it is used to set the type for the parameter and is not used for the name.
 This is talked about more below.

 ## Basic Types